awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run the following command to create an association by targeting instances using Amazon EC2 tags\.
+1. Run the following command to create an association by targeting instances using Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
 The `Schedule` parameter sets a schedule to run the association every Sunday morning at 2:00 a\.m\. \(UTC\)\.

 ------
 #### [ Linux ]